FAIROOZ ADAMS, THE HAMILTONIAN REPUBLICAN

 CRISPR-Cas9 technology utilizes a process that has been instrumental in the most ancient wars since the beginning of life on Earth and continues to the present day: the one between viruses and bacteria.
 When a virus invades a microbe, the latter has limited time to fight before it is hijacked and destroyed.
 This is where the CRISPR system comes in: microbes have acquired a mechanism to identify and destroy viral genetic material.
 The same mechanism is capable of inexpensively and relatively quickly being utilized to re-engineer the human genome with perfect precision.
 CRISPR opens up a plethora of opportunities: ending certain diseases and genetic defects, the elimination of entire species that inconvenience us, and even stopping aging and death – a process which has genetic components – are possibilities that seem more realistic today.

-Further advances in the technology will be required before humanity can genetically transform itself and the world with a historically unmatched level of purpose and precision, and CRISPR-Cas9 places humanity closer to that than ever before.
+Further advances in the technology will be required before humanity can genetically transform itself and the world with a historically unmatched level of purpose and precision, and CRISPR-Cas9 is a monumental leap in that direction.

 In this Pandora’s Box of near-godlike power, we find an endless labyrinth of moral questions.
 Is it moral to eliminate an entire species?
 Is it moral to permanently alter the genetic code of humanity?
-This technology makes designer babies more affordable; is that moral?
+What of designer babies?
 And these questions bring legal and regulatory questions.

 Registering high on the list of potential problems is the possibility that genetic modification might create a bifurcated American society – those that have the means or choose to genetically modify their children may create a class of people that enjoy far greater intelligence and health than those that do not.
 The decision may not be exclusively confined to the United States.
 One can easily imagine a nation such as North Korea may choose to genetically engineer their population to create docile and compliant people.
 China may engineer their children to create a citizenry with greater intellectual gifts to establish an insurmountable lead on innovation and thus dominate the world economy in perpetuity.
 An anti-American regime may choose to create a class of super soldiers.

 All of this seems as though it is in the very distant future.
-Twenty years ago few people had access to the internet and personal computers and smartphones would not exist for roughly another decade.
+A mere two decades ago scarcely anyone had access to the internet and personal computers and smartphones would not exist for roughly another decade.
 Given the monumental technological advances in just the last two decades, the future that genetic engineering promises certainly seems plausible and highly likely to occur within the lifetime of today’s millennial generation.
-This debate, therefore, cannot be had too early.
+This debate cannot be had too early.
 Confronting the moral and ethical questions today is paramount to creating some sort of consensus in mapping our future and shaping our destiny.

 The only limitations are technological.
 For that reason I propose that this technology must be zealously guarded by the United States and other states that possess this capability to slow the transfer of CRISPR and successive technologies to foreign countries in much the same way that the acquisition of nuclear weapons is strongly discouraged by the United States.
 Much as nuclear technology is permitted for the production of energy but severely restricted for the purposes of producing weapons, a similar multitiered system of acceptable use should be created and agreed upon in the international community.